saquibali7/saquibali7/README.md

 ### Hey, I am Saquib Ali 👋

-I am pre final year computer engineering student at jamia millia islamia.
+I am a pre final year computer engineering student at Jamia Millia Islamia.
 I am interested in machine learning and deep learning escpecially computer vision.
 I primarily intend to apply machine learning methods in healthcare sector and other field having positive social impact , so that it can affect people positively.
 If  you want to collaborate on project related to machine learning then hit me up.

 <br>